cuttlebelle/cuttlebelle/README.md

 │   ├── page1/         # Each folder represents a page and will be converted to `page1/index.html`
 │   │                  # 💡 As long as it contains an `index.yml` file.
 │   │
-│   ├── index/         # The index folder is treated as the homepage and converted to `index.html` │   │
+│   ├── index/         # The index folder is treated as the homepage and converted to `/index.html` │   │
 │   └── page2/         # You can nest pages by nesting them in the folder structure │       │
 │       └── subpage1/  # As long as this folder has an `index.yml` file
 │                      # it will be converted to `page2/subpage1/index.html`
 │
-├── assets/            # The assets folder
+├── assets/            # The assets folder, every file you add here will be moved to your output.
 └── code/              # The `code` folder is where your layout lives
 ```